C0PEP0D/otto/README.md

 python learn.py
 ```

-Now go get a coffee since it will take quite some time.
+Now is the perfect time for a coffee since it will take quite a while.
 Logging information is displayed in the terminal while the
 script runs (if the script seems to have frozen, see [known issues](#known-issues)).

 When you come back, you can look at the contents of the `learn/outputs/YYmmdd-HHMMSS` directory.